 PERMANENT RESIDENT VS CITIZEN

+Is permanent resident a citizen?
 People often misuse these two terms – though they mean very different things.
 While it is true that both grant the right to live and work in the U.S., one should know how they differ.
-For instance, not every citizen is necessarily a permanent resident and vice versa.
-Permanent Residency indicates that a person lives in a country, but they may have a citizenship of a different country.
+For instance, not every citizen is necessarily a permanent resident, and vice versa.
+Permanent Residency indicates that a person lives in a country, but they may have citizenship of a different country.